You are here

 The Travel Time Index is the ratio of travel time in the peak period to the travel time at free-flow conditions.
 A value of 1.35 indicates a 20 minute free-flow trip takes 27 minutes in the peak.
 Free-flow speeds (60 mph on freeways and 35 mph on principal arterials) are used as comparison threshold.

-Methodology and data sources have been changed in 2015 and were applied retroactively to past years; these figures are not comparable to those in past editions of NTS.
+Methodology and data sources have been changed in 2015; these figures are not comparable to those in past editions of NTS.
 Population group is based on 2014 population.